This is the third part in our three-part series, Climate Crisis: The View from 10,000 Feet. The three parts are:

 That’s an amazing consistency in temperature.
 While regional temperatures have varied more widely, the earth as a whole has stayed within a very narrow range — ±½°C — through the entire period until very near the end.
 As I wrote in the second piece in this series:

 The flattening of global temperature in the last 10,000 years … coincides exactly with civilized man, man emerging from hunter-gatherer status to build villages and farm land.
 It would be nice to keep the earth in that range, right?

-Again, from the chart above, ”Modern age of glaciers” is the period of hunter-gatherer man; the Holocene, which immediately follows, is the time of “Agricultural & civilized man.”
+Again, from the chart above, “Modern age of glaciers” is the period of hunter-gatherers; the Holocene, which immediately follows, is the time of “Agriculture & civilization.”
 The correspondences could not be more clear.

 Given all of this, we asked in that piece the critical questions — What temperature will trigger another mass extinction?
 Which temperature will drastically upset this balance?
 The most widely accepted answer — though certainly not the only one — is offered by James Hansen, NASA global warming expert.
 Hansen has written that keeping global warming below 3°C is critical for our survival.

 In his words (pdf; my emphasis):

 If global warming approaches 3°C by the end of the century, it is estimated that 21-52% of the species on Earth will be committed to extinction.

 Since scientists are naturally conservative, and since everything about global warming is happening faster than anyone expected, I’d take the higher percentage of extinctions seriously.

 Think about a 50%–mass extinction event.
 What kind of world would we be living in, if global warming were killing half of all species on earth and drastically shrinking the human-livable world?
 How would it change the age of man?
 Would it end the Cenozoic Era?
 This piece explores those questions.